tensorflow/addons/README.md

 a larger number of operators, layers, metrics, losses, and optimizers.
-However, in a fast moving field like ML, there are many interesting new developments that cannot be integrated into core TensorFlow (because their significance is not yet clear, or it is mostly used by a smaller subset of the community).
+However, in a fast moving field like ML, there are many interesting new developments that cannot be integrated into core TensorFlow (because their broad applicability is not yet clear, or it is mostly used by a smaller subset of the community).

 # Scope